 Ana didn’t smile, but nodded.
 “Lead the way.”

-Sebastien hesitated, trying to think of a place that they wouldn’t be overheard.
+Sebastien hesitated, trying to think of a place where they wouldn’t be overheard.
 There would be no open private rooms in the library on a weekend afternoon, and the grounds were scattered with students despite the cold.
-In the end, she settled on the classroom that Damien’s little study group, which she occasionally joined, used to practice in the morning.
+In the end, she settled on the classroom that Damien’s little study group used to practice in the morning.
 When they arrived, she closed the door gently, steeling herself to speak.

 Before she could, Ana said, “I have another offer for you.
-Your guardian, Lord Dryden, recently attempted to get a textile industry sub-commission from my father.
+Your guardian, Lord Dryden, recently attempted to get a sub-commission from my father.
 He was denied.”

 Sebastien blinked, taken aback.

 Ana continued, standing stiffly beside the large table at the center of the room.
 “If you’ll help with my uncles, I will use my influence to change that decision.”

 Sebastien tilted her head to the side.
 “Is that something you can actually do?”

 Ana lifted her chin with a small smirk.
 “My father is not as shrewd and observant as he thinks, or my uncles wouldn’t get away with half of what they do.
 I will attempt to persuade him first, but even if he doesn’t agree, I will have little trouble slipping the paperwork right under his nose.”